 - If your dog becomes overly excited or obsessed with the treats, take a break and restart the training session at a later time.

 - If your dog does not let go of the toy when the treat is presented, try wiggling the treat or holding it closer to the nose.
-DO NOT pull the toy from his mouth or pry open his jaws.
-This can send the wrong message, seeming like a game or punishment.
-Also, it will probably cause your dog to hold the item more tightly.

 - For dogs that like to play "keep away," have your dog wear a leash and collar during training sessions so he can not run away with the toy in his mouth.